bcgov/design-research-guide/docs/activities/intercept.md

 - A prototype or live service
 - To have backups.
 If your prototype requires services such as the internet, power, and/or specific software to function, always have a backup because malfunctions do happen.
 - User goals and tasks.
 Prepare a handful of simple tasks the way you would in formal usability tests.
 Be mindful of the length, as intercept testing is intended to be quick.
-- choose the right venue.
-Although participants aren’t recruited formally, you can still find a specific type of users by choosing the right venue.
+- To choose the right venue.
+Although participants aren’t recruited formally, you can still find a specific type of audience by choosing the right venue.
 For example, if you’re looking for feedback from students and teachers, university campuses would be a good option.
 Consider going to more than one location to get a more diverse selection of people (for example, rural and urban locations).

 ## Conducting Intercept Tests